Zagreb in 1 Day

 Trg Bana Jelačića

 Then we sit on the edge of the statue in Trg Bana Jelačića to eat our calzones.
-It’s all glamour, this travelling malarkey.
-A peruse of my guide book tells me that the statue is of a 19th century viceroy who led Croatia into battle with Hungary.
-Tito ordered it to be taken down, but after his demise, the statue was returned to its place in the square.
+It’s all glamour, this travelling malarkey!
+A peruse of my guide book tells me that the statue is of a 19th Century Viceroy, who led Croatia into battle against Hungary.
+During his reign, President Tito ordered it to be taken down.
+But after his demise, the statue was returned to its place in the square.

 Trg Bana Jelačića